Technical Architecture¶

 Technical details on PhonoLex's architecture and computational methods.

-System Overview¶
+System overview¶

-Hono Backend (TypeScript, Cloudflare Workers)
+Hono backend (TypeScript, Cloudflare Workers)

 ↓ SQL queries

-D1 Database (SQLite at the edge)
+D1 (SQLite at the edge, 13 tables)

-Consolidated Dataset¶
+Consolidated data¶

-| Category | Properties | Sources |
+| Category | Columns | Sources |

 |---|---|---|